jacobcassidy/docker-wordpress-setup/README.md

     - `/html`: contains the WordPress files.
     - `/log`: will contain the `wp-errors.log` file when WordPress has an error (the directory will be empty until there's an error).
     - `/storage/mysql`: contains the database.
+10. Replace this WP Starter Docker README content with your project name and description (you can view the original WP Starter Docker README [here](https://github.com/jacobcassidy/wp-starter-docker)).
+11. Remove the original "wp-starter-docker" .gig directory with: `rm -rf .git`.
+12. Initialize a new git repository for your project with: `git init`.
+13. If you will use a GitHub remote repo, create and connect to it now.
-8. Open your browser to the local domain specified in your `.env` file and complete the WordPress installation.
+14. Open your browser to the local domain specified in your `.env` file and complete the WordPress installation.

-> Note: The main volumes path for the wordpress image in `compose.yaml` must be linked to `/var/www/html` for the wordpress image to work.

 ## If using the Ray app for debugging